enigma-io/boundless/UITokenizedInput/README.md

 render() {
     return (
         <UITokenizedInput
-            name='my-tokenfield'
-            aria-label='An example of a typeahead component.
-Suggestions will be called out as matches are found.
-Press the right arrow to  accept a text suggestion or the up and down arrows to cycle through the list when available.' defaultValue='ap'
             entities={list}
             handleAddToken={addEntityIndexToTokens}
             handleRemoveTokens={removeEntityIndexesFromTokens}
             handleSelection={modifyTokenSelectionArray}
             hint={true}
+            inputProps={{
+                'aria-label': 'An example of a typeahead component.
+Suggestions will be called out as matches are found.
+Press the right arrow to  accept a text suggestion or the up and down arrows to cycle through the list when available.',
+                defaultValue: 'ap',
+                name: 'my-tokenfield',
+            }}
             tokens={tokens}
             tokensSelected={tokensSelected} />
     );